MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-incremental-refresh.md

 Dataflow incremental refresh and dataset incremental refresh are designed to work in tandem.
 It's acceptable and supported to have an incrementally refreshing entity in a dataflow, fully loaded into a dataset, or a fully loaded entity in dataflow incrementally loaded to a dataset.

-Both approaches according to your specified definitions in the refresh settings.
+Both approaches work according to your specified definitions in the refresh settings.

-You can read more about incremental refresh in [incremental refresh in Power BI Premium](https://docs.microsoft.com/power-bi/service-premium-incremental-refresh).
+You can read more about incremental refresh in [Incremental refresh in Power BI Premium](https://docs.microsoft.com/power-bi/service-premium-incremental-refresh).

 ## Considerations and limitations